OxNinja/blog/bggp3/index.md

 afl-fuzz -i min -o out -- $TARGET @@
 ```

-We can also add the `-D` options for mutating random bytes in the payload.
+We can also add the `-D` options for mutating random bytes in the payload, and it is recommanded for better results, despite of increasing by a lot the time of fuzzing.

 {{< admonition tip "Pro tips for fuzzing" >}}
 You can multithread AFL: